cs-util-com/Snap2Map/docs/feat-reference-distances.md

 ### `src/index.js`
 *   Add `referenceDistance` to `state`.
 *   Implement `startReferenceMode()` and `startMeasureMode()`.
+*   **Interaction Handling**:
+    *   Use `L.Marker` with `draggable: true` for the start and end points of the reference/measurement lines.
+This allows the user to refine the position after the initial tap (as requested in the UX spec).
+    *   Ensure `L.Polyline` connects these markers and updates in real-time during drag events.
 *   Handle canvas/overlay drawing for the reference line and active measurement line.

 ### `src/geo/transformations.js`
 *   Implement `fitSimilarityFixedScale(pairs, fixedScale)`:
     *   Standard Procrustes analysis but with $s$ fixed to `fixedScale`.
     *   Solves for rotation $\theta$ and translation $t_x, t_y$ minimizing the error.
+    *   *Implementation Note*: Reuse the centroid and rotation calculation from `fitSimilarity`.
+Instead of computing `scale = numerator / denom`, use `scale = fixedScale` and compute translation based on this fixed scale.

 ### `src/calibration/calibrator.js`
 *   Update `calibrateMap` to accept an optional `referenceScale`.